dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The state stored in the `ApplicationContext` is the same data that was used in the previous version of the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
 In general, the `main` module of an application should be concerned with initializing application-wide state.
 Also, as previously mentioned, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate change to its children.

-Now that we have the `ApplicationContext` instance, let's use it within our widgets.
-This is done by making the `ApplicationContext` available to the widgets via a `registry`.
+Now we need to create the registry, injector factory that creates and returns the `ApplicationContext` instance injector, and finally make the registry available to the widget tree.

 {% instruction 'Add the `Registry` import to the `main` module.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:2 %}

-{% instruction 'Now, add the following after the `applicationContext` declaration.' %}
+{% instruction 'Now, create an injector factory that creates and returns the application context' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:30,31 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-32 %}

-The first statement creates a `registry` where the application context can be registered.
-The second statement registers the `ApplicationContext` instance with the newly created registry.
+{% aside 'Registry' %}
 The registry provides a way to register a widget via a label, making it accessible to other parts of the application.
 You can learn more in the [registry tutorial](../1020_registries/).
+{% endaside %}

+The first statement creates a `registry` where the application context can be registered.
+The second statement registers an injector factory that creates the `ApplicationContext` instance passing in the `invalidator` function passed to the factory.
+The factory creates an injector function that returns the created `ApplicationContext` instance.

 {% instruction 'Add the registry to the projector' %}

 We need to pass the `registry` to the `projector` via the `setProperties` method to ensure that it is available for all widget and container instances.

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:35 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}

-Now that the `Injector` is defined and registered and the `registry` has been set in the `projector`, it is time to create the components that will use it.
+Now that the `ApplicationContext` injector factory is defined and the `registry` has been set on the `projector`, it is time to create the components that will use it.
 In the next section, we will create a non-visual widget called a `Container` that will allow state to be injected into the `WorkerForm` and `WorkerContainer` widgets.

 {% section %}